ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 These are the Reebok Nano X2 – a versatile fitness shoe from Reebok, yes Reebok.
 Reebok are still out here doing their thing.
 These Nano x2s have come very highly recommended, so I thought I had to try them out.
 Stay where you are!

-Why the Reebok Nano X2?
+Why Go for the Reebok Nano X2?

 So you may be looking at your options for a good all-rounder, a good cross training shoe you can go running in, jump, squat, deadlift with no issues, most likely, you’ve thought about going for the safe and popular option which would of course be the Nike Metcons.
 They aren’t a bad choice at all and I wouldn’t blame you, but I’ve heard a lot about these new Reebok Nano X2s being a pretty solid contender to the Nike Metcons, so of course, I had to try them out.